Population Characteristics

 Population of High Level by Ethnicity and Origin

 The population of High Level is quite diverse, which contributes to the town's vibrant cultural landscape.
 High Level is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are Irish, which accounts for 15.49% of the total population, followed by English (14.23%), Scottish (11.83%), Canadian (11.55%), and German (9.58%).
+The top 5 ethnicities and origins in High Level are Irish, which accounts for 15.49% of the total population, followed by English (14.23%), Scottish (11.83%), Canadian (11.55%), and German (9.58%).

 Immigration Profile